-This webpage provides information on CMS’s HQRP Exemption and Extension Policy for Extraordinary Circumstances.
-This policy applies to both the Hospice Item Set (HIS) and Hospice Consumer Assessment of Healthcare Providers and Systems (Hospice CAHPS®) survey.
+This webpage provides information on the Centers for Medicare & Medicaid Services (CMS)’s Hospice Quality Reporting Program (HQRP) Exemption and Extension Policy for Extraordinary Circumstances.
+This policy applies to both the Hospice Item Set (HIS) and the Hospice Consumer Assessment of Healthcare Providers and Systems ( CAHPS®) survey.

 This webpage provides information on two aspects of this general Exemption and Extension for Extraordinary Circumstances policy:

 - Provider-initiated requests for exemption or extension for extraordinary circumstances